IbrahimFakhir/Little-Lemon-Restaurant/README.md

 # My Capstone Project

-This repo contains my Capstone Project from the "Meta Front End Developer Professional Certificate".
+This repo contains my Capstone Project from the "Meta Front End Developer Professional Certificate" on Coursera.

 ## Setup
 - Use "npm install" for quick setup